 Table 1.
-Comparison of KENC IV and XSDRNPM F Results for Simple Cell Types With a ind With hout Lead and No Poison Rods
+Comparison of KENOIV and XSDRIIPM Resu Its for Simple Cell Types ; Wi th and With nout Lead and No Poison Rods

-\The absolute magnitude of K-effective is not significant.
+The absolute magnitude of K-effective is not significant.
 Simple cell results are only used to indicate trends.